thegenemyers/MERQURY.FK/README.md

 The -l option produces a contour **line** plot of count iso-lines.
 The -f option produces a **filled** heat map of the counts.
 The -s option produces a heap map with a contour plot **stacked** on top of it.

+Another difference with CNplot, is that the y-axis denotes the % GC content of k-mers, rather than the count of k-mers in the lone data set.

 <br>